 Economic Policy of Trump

-Trump is a thorough businessman, and will come down heavy on Indian businesses.
+Trump is a thorough businessman, and will play hard ball with India on the economic front.
 He is for free enterprise and will be looking to promote American business over any other.
 His usual policy is to impose tariffs on foreign companies for access to the American market and work on a tit-for-tat policy with governments.
 The tougher the market access for US companies in a particular country, the tougher he makes it for that nation to get access to the US.

 Under a Trump-led administration, trade policies will be structured in favour of local businesses, potentially pressuring India to lower trade barriers or face tariffs.
 India’s IT, pharmaceutical, and textile industries, which export significantly to the US, could be notably affected.
 Trump has previously branded India as an “abuser” of tariffs, while also referring to Modi as a “fantastic man.”